CurtCalledBurt/CurtCalledBurt.github.io/_posts/2019-09-26-board-games.md

 All of this leads me to the following website, which polled 90,000 board gamers and asked them why they played games: https://quanticfoundry.com/2017/04/27/board-gaming-motivations/.
 I wasn't surprised by most of what this website said or found.
 What was surprising was when I accessed a relatively large data set from BoardGameGeek, I found that a surprising number of board games are single player.
 That fit with none of my expecations.
 I don't play board games to be alone.
 I play to socialize, or beat other players, and quanticfoundry's poll doesn't contradict my intuition when generalizing my tastes to the general board game buying public I don't think.
 But BoardGameGeek's data did (at first glance).
 So I wanted to do some basic digging.

-So I did a little statistics with the stats from BoardGameGeek, and I'll post those in a bit.
+So I did a little statistics with the stats from BoardGameGeek, I counted the number of owners of games with a single player option and plotted them as a histogram.

+\img\owners_singleplayer_histogram.png

+\img\owners_nonsingleplayer_histogram.png

+You can see that more people own copies of games with a single player option.
+If you test this with a two sample t-test, you get a statistically significant result of p = 0.00135.
+So, for now it seems to me that people like having a single player option.